-The Buoy 10 Salmon season is one that anglers look forward to all year long.
-Thousands of crazed anglers from all over the Pacific Northwest pack into the mouth of the Columbia River to cash in on one of the worlds largest Chinook or King Salmon returns.
-This year we are giving the term "cash in" a monetary meaning!
+The Buoy 10 Salmon season is upon us!
+In the upcoming weeks, thousands of crazed anglers from all over the Pacific Northwest will be packing into the mouth of the Columbia River to cash in on one of the world's largest Chinook Salmon returns.
+Back to add even more excitement to this fishery is the 2021 Lamiglas Buoy 10 Cash Derby!

 While our XCC Kenai Kwik series of trolling rods are already the go to choice for guides and casual fishermen alike, we want to give anglers even more of an incentive to use our rods in Astoria this season.